freenas/freenas-docs/userguide/vms.rst

    VM Network Interface Device

-The default :guilabel:`Adapter Type` emulates an Intel E1000 (82545)
+The default :guilabel:`Adapter Type` emulates an Intel e82545 (e1000)
-Ethernet card for compatibility with most operating systems.
-This can be changed to *VirtIO* to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.
+Ethernet card for compatibility with most operating systems. *VirtIO* can provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

 If the system has multiple physical network interface cards, the :guilabel:`Nic to attach` drop-down menu can be used to specify which